 Custodian Charges - Additional Fees.
-As discussed in Item 12, when requested to recommend a brokerdealer/custodian for Client accounts, Firm generally recommends that Fidelity Brokerage Services, LLC and National Financial Services, LLC (collectively "Fidelity") serve as the broker-dealer and custodian, respectively, for Client investment management assets.
-Broker-dealers such as Fidelity charge brokerage commissions, transaction, and/or other type fees for effecting certain types of securities transactions (i.e., including transactions, etc.).
+As discussed in Item 12, when requested to recommend a broker-dealer/custodian for Client accounts, Firm generally recommends that Fidelity Brokerage Services, LLC and National Financial Services, LLC (collectively "Fidelity") serve as the broker-dealer and custodian, respectively, for Client investment management assets.
+Broker-dealers such as Fidelity charge brokerage commissions, transaction, and/or other type fees for effecting certain types of securities transactions (i.e., including transaction fees for certain mutual funds, and mark-ups and mark-downs charged for fixed income transactions, etc.).
 The types of securities for which transaction fees, commissions, and/or other type fees (as well as the amount of those fees) shall differ depending upon the broker-dealer/custodian (while certain custodians, including Fidelity, do not currently charge fees on individual equity transactions, others do).
-When beneficial to the Client, individual fixed-income and/or equity transactions may be effected through brokerdealers with whom the Firm and/or the Client have entered into arrangements for prime brokerage clearing services, including effecting certain Client transactions through other SEC registered and FINRA member broker-dealers (in which event, the Client generally will incur both the transaction fee charged by the executing broker-dealer and a "trade-away" fee charged by Fidelity).
+When beneficial to the Client, individual fixed-income and/or equity transactions may be effected through broker-dealers with whom the Firm and/or the Client have entered into arrangements for prime brokerage clearing services, including effecting certain Client transactions through other SEC registered and FINRA member broker-dealers (in which event, the Client generally will incur both the transaction fee charged by the executing broker-dealer and a "trade-away" fee charged by Fidelity).
 These fees/charges are in addition to Firm's investment advisory fee in Item 5.
 Firm does not receive any portion of these fees/charges.